adrifiggy07/Spring22Project/README.md

 ## What idea(s) do you have for your final project?

 I have been thinking about making a pong game for the longest time, but I wanted to make it more difficult.
 Like every time the ball returns it gets slightly faster, and after a certain amount of tine it shakes the screen to make it more innacurate.
+As well as possibly some other things.
+But I want to make it a more difficult version of the classic game.

 ## If you plan to collaborate with one or two classmates, what are their names?

-I plan to do this on my own as go now.
+I plan to do this on my own as of now.

 ## Do you have any questions of your own?